rivero04/rivero04/README.md

 ---

 ## 🎯 My Goal:
 My goal is to continue developing as a **Full-Stack** developer, seeking new challenges and opportunities where I can apply my creativity and technical skills to solve complex problems.
-I am open to collaborating on interesting projects and am always available to learn new technologies.
+I am open to collaborating on interesting projects and am always available to learn new technologies. **Additionally, I am looking to find my first job as a software developer.**

 ---